datalad/datalad-remake/examples/fmriprep-singularity/README.md

 ### Final note

-In this example fMRIPrep is invoked with the option `--sloppy` to reduce the runtime.
-For reproducible results, run fMRIPrep without `--sloppy`.
+In this example, fMRIPrep is invoked with the `--random-seed` and `--skull-strip-fixed-seed` options for reproducible results.
+However, note that not all of the resulting output files are bit-identical.
+Please refer to [fMRIPrep's documentation](https://fmriprep.org/en/stable) for more details.

+Furthermore, we use `--sloppy` to reduce the runtime.
+Be advised that this option should only be used for testing.